Special Issue in "Mortality"

 All papers must be explicit in their consideration of issues of materiality and spatiality in death, burial or commemoration.
 International contributions are encouraged, as are submissions from authors at all stages of their careers.
 We welcome conversations and informal enquiries with prospective authors prior to submission.
 Please contact us via email@example.com.

-Submissions will be peer-reviewed and potential authors notified by Fri, 20 April 2018.
+Submissions will be peer-reviewed and potential authors notified in June 2018 the latest.
 Resubmissions of revised papers are expected by Fri, 31 August 2018 and final drafts must be ready for submission by Mon, 31 December 2018.

 Please check this webpage regularly for updates!